HallofFamer/CLox/README.md

 ### CLox 1.5.0(upcoming version)
 - Refined object model which is similar to Smalltalk's metaclass system.
-- Metaclasses(which enables class methods) and traits(can be implemented by classes).
+- Metaclasses(which enables class methods) and traits.
 - Improved Clox standard library that makes use of metaclasses and traits.
 - Anonymous classes/traits similar to anonymous functions/lambda.